 Taking more than two years to earn an associate degree or more than four years to earn a bachelor’s degree has other financial implications beyond tuition and fee expenses.
 Forgone earnings from reduced participation in the labor force are the largest portion of the cost of college for most students.
 The more quickly students earn their degrees, the more time they have to earn college-level wages and reap the financial benefits of postsecondary education.
 Bachelor’s degree recipients age 25 to 34 had median earnings 65% ($18,630) higher than those with high school diplomas in 2017 (U.S. Census Bureau, 2017 Income Data, Table PINC-03).

 Tuition and Fees Versus Total Charges

-While the information reported here provides a best approximation of trends in college charges over time, we caution readers about placing too much reliance on either precise dollar amounts or precise annual percentage changes.
-Each year we revise the average prices calculated the previous year to account for corrected data we receive from institutions and to provide an enrollment-weighted average based on the most recent available data on the number of full-time students attending each institution.
-If, over time, increasing numbers of students were to enroll in the lower-priced institutions within a sector, our measure of the average price increase would be lower than if enrollment were stable.
-Details relating to our methodology and to other technical issues and data reliability can be found in Notes and Sources.
+While the information reported here provides a best approximation of trends in college charges over time, we caution readers about placing too much reliance on either precise dollar amounts or annual percentage changes.
+Each year we revise the average prices calculated the previous year to account for revised data we receive from institutions and for changes in enrollment patterns.
+Details relating to our methodology and data reliability can be found at the end of the report in Notes and Sources.